tdwg/rs.tdwg.org/html/stds-pages/output/floristic-regions/index.md

 **Publisher:** University of California Press  \
 **Abstract:** This book describes the floristic divisions for the whole world, lists endemic families and genera, and provides examples of endemic species for each province. \
 **Note:** First English Language Edition.
 Seems to be available in print only. \
 **Citation:** Takhtajan, A. L. 1986.
 Floristic Regions of the World.
-University of California Press. http://rs.tdwg.org/frw/doc/book/
+University of California Press.
+Berkeley, Los Angeles, London. xxii, 522 pp., 4 maps.
+ISBN 0520040279. http://rs.tdwg.org/frw/doc/book/